 A/B Testing helps you to determine what changes can be implemented to improve delivery and open results for your mailings.

-How to perform A/B Testing
+How to set up A/B Testing

 A/B Testing is available on the Set-Up tab > Properties area of a mailing.
 Click Edit to select the type of test you want to perform.